SIQEF-PHBS/Winter-Camp-2018/README.md

 Australia National University

 **Pengfei Wang**
-Associate Professor
-School of Business and Management
+Professor at Department of Economics
 The Hong Kong University of Science and Technology

 **Natasha Watkins**